ga-curriculum/intro-to-asynchronous-programming/intro-to-the-fetch-api/README.md

 The Fetch API facilitates communication between a client and a server, allowing the application (acting as a client) to generate requests and process responses.
 The primary function provided by the API is the [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/fetch) method.

-The `fetch()` method accepts a URL as an argument and returns a promise that resolves to a response object.
-The `fetch()` method also accepts an optional options object.
-Among other things, it can be used to specify the HTTP method of the request.
-If no HTTP method is selected, the default `GET` method is used.

 ## Anatomy of the `fetch()` method

 The `fetch()` method takes two parameters: